aamirrasheed/on-having-no-head/README.md

 # Description
-Play the [Waking Up](wakingup.com) Daily meditation using a Raspberry Pi (to avoid screen usage in the morning).
+Play the [Waking Up](wakingup.com) Daily meditation using a Raspberry Pi to avoid screen usage in the morning.

+Currently in outline stages.

 # Construction
 1. 3D printed case that contains a Raspberry Pi Zero W, a speaker/sound driver, a power supply, and two buttons.